 Managing Talent in an Evolving Manufacturing World

-The manufacturing industry is continual evolving due to globalization, technological changes, desire for more profitability, and efficiency in competition.
+The manufacturing industry is continually evolving due to globalization, technological changes, the desire for more profitability, and efficiency in competition.
 These changes have created the need to review how manufacturing companies manage their employees.
-The traditional approach was concerned with only three aspects with linear relationships: Acquire, Engage, and Retain.
-The current generation of workers and the evolving manufacturing industry trend has made the tradition approach of talent management become less effective.
+The traditional approach was concerned with only three aspects of linear relationships: Acquire, Engage, and Retain.
+The current generation of workers after the Great Resignation and the evolving manufacturing industry trend post-Covid has made the traditional approach of talent management less effective.

-For example, many manufacturing companies have downsized their workforce through voluntary exits, but at the same time they continue the difficult task of hiring very skilled labor.
-As technology improves and the manufacturing process becomes more complex, more and more highly skill workers are needed.
-Since they are in high demand, the good ones will tend to possess certain qualifications that will enable them excel in their career.
-These workers are usually well trained, highly skilled, capable of complex trouble shooting, flexible and able to solving problems under minimal supervision.
+For example, both in good and bad economic times, many manufacturers continually struggle with the difficult task of hiring their highly skilled labor force such as engineers or designers.
+As technology improves and the manufacturing process becomes more complex, more and more highly skilled workers are needed.
+Since they are in high demand, the good ones will tend to possess certain qualifications that will enable them to excel in their career.
+These workers are usually well trained, highly skilled, capable of complex troubleshooting, flexible, and are able to solve problems under minimal supervision.

-In conclusion, as the manufacturing industries aim for global expansion, profitability growth, and productivity improvement; the significance of talent management will continue to increase in future because of the scarcity of the talents and aggressive competition among the manufacturing industries globally and within your tightening competitive sphere.
+In conclusion, as the manufacturing industries aim for global expansion, profitability growth, and productivity improvement; the significance of talent management will continue to increase in the future because of the scarcity of talent and aggressive competition among the manufacturing industries globally and within your tightening competitive sphere.

 Have you noticed any generational differences in employees that you’ve found interesting or enlightening?